-- Per available funding, the district pays for initial College Board PreAP/AP Summer Institute registration for teachers assigned to Honors (formally PreAP) and AP courses. - Twelve hours of The College Board PreAP/AP Summer Institute may substitute for the curriculum and instruction requirements.
+Twelve hours of The College Board's PreAP/AP Summer Institutes may substitute for the curriculum and instruction requirements.
 The College Board PreAP/AP Institutes do not fulfill the nature and needs or assessing student needs components.
+Per available funding and eligibility, the district may pay for initial College Board PreAP/AP Summer Institute registration for teachers assigned to Honors and AP courses.